OSPFNeighbour/EFB-Checklists/README.md

 Designed for and tested with OzRunway.
 When connected with Dropbox you can keep the lists folder in sync, no internet is required once the list is downloaded within OzRunway.

+Providing these as ugly, full source HTML files so that anyone can take them and chop, change, edit to suite their needs.

 ![Prestart](/screenshots/start.png?raw=true "Pre Start")